 Puff pastry mince pies

 Puff pastry mince pies are a really easy and tasty alternative to traditional mince pies.
+Made with ready made puff pastry and a jar of mincemeat, they couldn’t be simpler to make.

 These puff pastry mince pies are perfect if you’re short on time or want something really easy to make with your kids.
 I love mince pies in all forms (they’re one of my favourite things to eat at Christmas time!), but sometimes I don’t have the time to make traditional ones with shortcrust pastry and that’s where these come in.
+These puff pastry mince pies can be ready in 30 minutes so they’re perfect if you’re short on time.

 What is mincemeat?